Denver crime rates 'skyrocket' as policing decreases, Colorado think tank says in report

 "The public's perception of law enforcement and their safety has an outsized impact on how they view the quality of their local government," the report said.
 "When people perceive policing positively, they are more likely to feel safe and trust their local government."

-CSI plans to release future reports with focus on solutions, Pazen said.

-When asked if the study authors looked at any other factors that might be causing an increased crime rate, he said "no" and kept the focus on increasing the number of police.
+When asked if the study's authors looked at any other factors that might lead to increases in crime rate, Pazen said "no," adding the focus was on increasing the number of police.

+Denver, in fact, has more police officers per capita than Colorado Springs — 274 versus 163 per 100,000 residents.
+When pressed why Denver’s crime rate is not lower, Pazen said Denver's needs for more officers is greater.

+“Denver has DIA, the third largest airport in the world, and all the venues that exist in Denver for its four professional sports teams,” Pazen said.
+“Based on Denver’s decreased number, that was the right way to measure the decrease in uniformed officers to address higher demands.”